ThatsVie/atlas-web_front_end/Cookies_local_storage/README.md

    ```
 2. **Open your browser** to `http://localhost:8080/5-index.html` and test the functionality:
    - **DevTools Setup**:
-     - Open the browser's Developer Tools.
+     - Open the browser's Developer Toolsgit.
      - Navigate to the **Application** tab.
      - In the left sidebar, under **Storage**, click on **Local Storage**.
      - Select `http://localhost:8080` to view the local storage for the page.